damienmarchandfr/french-phone-api/README.md

 # FRENCH PHONE API
-This small JavaScript lib returns informations of a french phone number from this [website](https://www.recherche-inverse.com/) in a json format.
+This small JavaScript library returns information about any French phone number from this [website](https://www.recherche-inverse.com/) in a JSON format.

-It works with FRENCH phone numbers ONLY.
+**It works with FRENCH phone numbers ONLY.**

 ## Installation